garykac/woven/docs/rules.md

 ### For each player

 * Choose a color
+* Take 4 Mana tokens of your color and place them on your player mat
 * Place Mage on map - on edge of one of the 2 tiles closest to you
 * Take 4 starting spells
 * Draw a random Tapestry card and choose a side to start your Tapestry